Help for Those Living with a Terminal Illness

 - Provide grief support

 EthicsPoint is a third-party hotline provider designed to assist with reporting.
 You may report anonymously if you wish.
 Information you provide anonymously to EthicsPoint will be sent to Avow in a format that protects your confidentiality.

 We take seriously all reports of compliance and ethical matters and will review each report.
 Avow shall not take any retaliatory action against anyone who reports a quality or compliance concern.

 Avow is committed to maintaining an environment where open, honest communications are the expectation, not the exception.

 Avow® Hospice, Inc., a not-for-profit hospice, serving Collier County, Florida since 1983.
 (Florida Hospice License #5022096.)
 Avow Hospice, Inc. was formerly known as Hospice of Naples, Hospice of Marco Island and Hospice of Immokalee.

-Avow Hospice, Inc. complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.
+Avow Hospice, Inc. does not discriminate against any person on the basis of race, sex, color, national origin, ancestry, creed, religion, sexual orientation, veteran status, disability, or age in admission, treatment, or participation in its programs, services and activities, or in employment.
 Click for more information

 ATTENTION: Language assistance services are available free of charge.
 Call 1-888-484-AVOW (2869).

 ATENCIÓN: sihablaespañol, tiene a sudisposiciónserviciosgratuitos de asistencialingüística.
 Llame al 1-888-484-AVOW (2869).